Randika00/Personal_Information_Management/README.md

 of the student's personal information, including their passport-size photo, as well as their family and past employers' details.
 From the administration of person details area, users can also add and update persons.To create this system, I drew on my knowledge of computer languages like JavaScript, PHP, HTML5, and CSS3, as well as development tools like Visual Studio Code, XAMPP, and Bootstrap, AJAX, and JQuery plugings.

+                             Features of the project for a personal information management system:

+                                            •	Request & View For Foods
+                                            •	Order Food List
+                                            •	Price Calculation
+                                            •	Make Necessary Pyment